lucadelu/pyModis/docs/source/info.rst

 or `download the latest stable version <https://github.com/lucadelu/pyModis/tags>`_ from the repository and decompress it

-Now enter inside the ``pyModis`` folder and launch as administrator of your computer ::
+Now enter the ``pyModis`` folder and launch as administrator of your computer ::

     python setup.py install

 If the installation doesn't return any errors you should be able to use ``pyModis`` library from a Python console.
-So launch a your favorite Python console (I really suggest ``ipython``) and digit ::
+Then, launch a your favorite Python console (I really suggest ``ipython``) and digit ::

     import pymodis